mainwp/mainwp.dev/guides/templates/getting-started-template.md

 5. Implement data synchronization
 6. Test thoroughly

-For detailed instructions, see the [Creating a Basic Integration](../how-to/create-basic-integration.md) guide.
+For detailed instructions see the [Creating a Basic Integration](../how-to/create-basic-integration.md) guide.

 ## Step 4: Test and Deploy Your Add-on